gusztavj/Focus-Wizard/readme.md

 The main panel of the Focus Wizard is divided into the following sections:

 * In the top section you can [select the scope of your operations](#scope-selector).
-* In the [middle section](#preset-selector-and-info) you can select a preset, view it's conditions, as well as access the [Preset Editor](#preset-editor) window.
+* In the [middle section](#preset-selector-and-info) you can select a preset, view it's rules, as well as access the [Preset Editor](#preset-editor) window.
 * By the end you can set various [operation parameters](#operation-settings).

 Once properly set up and got used to it, most of the time you will only switch between presets.

-### Presets
+## Understanding Presets

-Presets, sets of rules, describe what objects you want to be make visible and which objects you want to make hidden, as well as which modifiers to make visible or hidden.
+Presets, sets of rules, describe what objects you want to make visible and which objects you want to make hidden, as well as which modifiers to make visible or hidden for any LOD level.

-#### Anatomy of Presets
+### Anatomy of Presets

 A preset is a set of rules and some accompanying properties: